A Secure 8%

 The fund pays 8.4% today.
 High yield is great, but its best quality may be its lack of correlation with the broader stock market.
 The shares this fund owns are preferred in every sense of the world – meaning it gets paid its fat dividends no matter what the broader market does.

-Finally your third guide, Recession Proof REITs: 2 Plays With 8%+ Yields and 25% Upside, will discuss my two favorite REITs.
-Both pay annual dividends of 8% or better, both raise their payouts regularly and both have easy 25% upside from here.
+Finally your third guide, Recession Proof REITs: 2 Plays With 7.6%+ Yields and 25% Upside, will discuss my two favorite REITs.
+With average annual dividends of 7.6%, both raise their payouts regularly and both have easy 25% upside from here.
 They include:

 In each report you’ll get the rationale behind where, why and how to profit.
 In short, everything you need to know about these stocks before you invest a single penny.